dreamineering/business-administration/docs/demo/README.md

 | gpm       | [System Admin](../../roles/system-admin/)                | GPM Configration      |
 | cfb       | [Custom Forms Builder](../../roles/tech-support/)        | GPM Configration      |

 Practice business administrators generally **need to wear many hats**.
 Therefore these profiles are for _educational purposes_ to help to explore functionality within the context of the primary focus of each potential role in an organisation.
-When it comes to running your own organisation **you have complete control** to [configure roles exactly as you desire](../features/system/security/).
+When it comes to running your organisation **you have complete control** to [configure roles exactly as you desire](../features/system/security/).

 ![common-health-practice-roles-and-responsibilities](https://drive.google.com/uc?id=1_85fzFafOpCNIkbkKoCnLqtNYTDWdgY2)